 And the technology of their creation is very simple.

-or that people burnt themselves on the Trade Union house in Odessa.
+or that people burned themselves in the Trade Union house in Odessa.

 [Elena Lavrova.
 Psychologist.
-Teacher at the Faculty of psychology at the Military University of the Russian Ministry of Defence]
+Teacher at the Faculty of psychology at the Military University of the MoD of RF]

-it’s the soicial networks, and simply Internet, and TV, and radio.
+it’s the social networks, and simply Internet, and TV, and radio.

 When we are inside such a current, there are two options: